yrahul3910/DASENet/README.md

 # bugTriage
-Predict how many times will it take to resolve from bug report
+Predict how many times will it take to resolve the open bug based on descriptions of bug report.